OpenWonderLabs/SwitchBotAPI/README.md

  -  Keypad Touch (MUST enable Cloud Services on SwitchBot app first)
  -  Ceiling Light
  -  Ceiling Light Pro
- -  `new` Blind Tilt (MUST enable Cloud Services on SwitchBot app first)
+ -  Blind Tilt (MUST enable Cloud Services on SwitchBot app first)
+ -  `new` Hub 2

 Virtual infrared remote devices refer to virtual devices that are used to simulate infrared signals of a home appliance remote control.
-A SwitchBot Hub Plus / Hub Mini is required in order to be able to create these virtual devices within the app.
+A SwitchBot Hub Plus, Hub Mini, Hub 2, or Ceiling Light is required in order to be able to create these virtual devices within the app.
 The types of appliances supported include,
  -  Air Conditioner
  -  TV
  -  Light